carlosmccosta/effective-parakeet/README.md

 ## Installation
 Follow this step-by-step guide to install the Zivid ROS driver on your system.
-This package supports Ubuntu 18.04 and Ubuntu 16.04.
+This package supports Ubuntu 16.04 and 18.04.

 ### Prerequisites

 #### ROS
-Follow the [ROS installation wiki](http://wiki.ros.org/ROS/Installation) to install ROS Melodic Morenia (for Ubuntu 18.04) or ROS Kinetic Kame (for Ubuntu 16.04).
+Follow the [ROS installation wiki](http://wiki.ros.org/ROS/Installation) to install ROS Kinetic Kame (for Ubuntu 16.04) or ROS Melodic Morenia (for Ubuntu 18.04).

 Also install catkin and git.